Senzoku District

 “Middle of what?”

-“The city and the suburbs.
-It’s right in the middle—where the students live, and the rest of the socially dispossessed.
-A kind of Greek hell, where all souls wait for salvation or annihilation.”
+“Between the city and the suburbs, where the students, the ronin, and the rest of the socially dispossessed live.
+A kind of Greek perdition, where souls await salvation or annihilation.”

-Chadwick tended to ramble on about whatever came into his mind.
-It was pleasant chatter to listen to, but Thackeray was beginning to get a little worried.
+Chadwick tended to ramble on about whatever popped into his mind.
+It was pleasant chatter to listen to, but Thackeray was beginning to get worried.
 He didn’t know what discussion they were teaching, let alone how they were going to split up the concepts.
-Good enough for him, maybe, he had good language.
-Thackeray felt the worry pressing down on his skull.
-Sometimes Peterson didn’t even warn him—he just looked at him and he was supposed to go on right where he’d left off.
+Sometimes Peterson didn’t even warn him—he just looked at him and Thackeray was supposed to automatically pick up right where he’d left off.

 “Chad, what are we going to teach?”

 “Don’t worry about it.
-Just wait for the inspiration.”
+Wait for the inspiration.”

 Thackeray said glumly, “I’m not so good at inspiration.”